All Episodes

 It's like nothing going on.

-It's big desert.
+It's a big desert.

-Like uh twenty years ago, uh and the Bureau of Land Management starts charging them these fees for keeping their cattle on this uh on this public land.
+So they move out there in the 19th century and they're grazing their land and then they change, the rules change, like 20 years ago, and the Bureau of Land Management starts charging them these fees for keeping their cattle on this public land.

 That's essentially what's going on.

-There's way by the way, NATO's a waste of time.
+By the way, NATO's a waste of time.

 If the Bureau of Land Management snipers had been stationed at the consulate in Benghazi, then that whole deal would never have happened.

-So that I find that interesting.
+So I find that interesting.

-That is and the Bureau of Land Management controls that.
+That is, and the Bureau of Land Management controls that.

 Why?